curateteaching/digitalpedagogy/keywords/collaborationDavisGoldHarrisSayers.md

 Cohen, Dan and Tom Scheinfeldt, eds.
 Hacking the Academy: A Book Crowdsourced in One Week.
 Fairfax, VA: George Mason U, 2010.
 Web.

 Davidson, Cathy.
 “How to Crowdsource Grading.”
 HASTAC.
 Duke U, 26 July 2009.
 Web.
-3 December 2012.
+28 July 2014.

 Davis, Rebecca Frost and Kathryn Tomasek. ”Process Checklist for Integrating Digital Humanities Projects into Courses.”
 Rebecca Frost Davis: Liberal Education in a Networked World, 13 September 2012.
 Web.
 3 December 2012.